EU says UEFA has no 'excuse' for blocking rainbow protest - News Break

 “This Hungarian bill is a shame,” European Commission President Ursula von der Leyen said.

-UEFA said it believes “that discrimination can only be fought in close collaboration with others” and it proposed that Munich illuminates the stadium with rainbow colors on June 28 for Christopher Street Day, a day celebrating LGBT rights, or between July 3-9 for the Christopher Street Day week in the city.
+UEFA said it believes “that discrimination can only be fought in close collaboration with others” and it proposed that Munich illuminates the stadium with rainbow colors on June 28 for Christopher Street Day or between July 3-9 for the Christopher Street Day week in the city.

 Several other stadiums in Germany that are unaffiliated with the Euro 2020 tournament said they would light up their venues in rainbow colors.